 Boston has been called many things – “The City On The Hill,” “The Cradle of Liberty,” one of America’s foremost university towns, and, well, some terrible things by New York sports fans.
 It’s a classic American city, whether you’re exploring neighborhoods (Back Bay, South End), museums, the Charles River, or one of the city’s many pubs.

 If you want to stay in luxury in Boston, you should stay at one of Boston’s luxury hotels, which include Boston Harbor Hotel, Fairmont Copley Plaza, Four Seasons Hotel Boston, Four Seasons Hotel One Dalton Street, Boston, Mandarin Oriental, Boston, The Ritz-Carlton, Boston, and XV Beacon.
 There is also an InterContinental, Crowne Plaza, Hyatt, Sheraton, and one of the newest Marriott Bonvoy properties, the W Hotel, next to the InterContinental on the waterfront.

-The most impressive new hotel in Boston is the all-new Four Seasons One Dalton Street, Boston.
+Boston’s most impressive new hotel is the all-new Four Seasons One Dalton Street, Boston.
 This is the second Four Seasons hotel in the city and is located in the heart of the chic Back Bay neighborhood, just steps from Symphony Hall, Newbury Street, Copley Plaza, Fenway Park, and so much more.
 It is also just 15 minutes from Logan International Airport.

 Boston’s newest venue for business and social events offers seven spaces – two ballrooms with pre-function areas and five additional rooms – all filled with natural light.